desertrat10/asomaticunraveling/FUNDING.md

 ## Licensing & lineage

-The **healingOS** is a personal fork of [the **CommsOS** methodology](https://www.commsos.org/what-is-a-healingos/) — co-created with Taylor Kendal and stewarded by the [Factland Foundation](https://www.factland.org/).
+The **healingOS** is a personal fork of the **CommsOS** methodology — co-created with Taylor Kendal and stewarded by the Factland Foundation.
 CommsOS is licensed **CC BY-SA 4.0**; as a derivative, healingOS carries the same license.
 Everything in this repo — written content and methodology alike — is therefore **CC BY-SA 4.0**: use it, adapt it, and keep it open under the same terms.

-The book, *A Somatic Unraveling: Field Notes from the Cremation Grounds*, is a separate forthcoming work and is not licensed through this repository.
+The book, *A Somatic Unraveling*, is a separate forthcoming work and is not licensed through this repository.